Pro bono guide for in-house solicitors

 Find a senior member of the legal department who would be prepared to sponsor the programme, and advocate for it internally.

 - Which social issues or beneficiary groups would you like to focus your pro bono efforts on?
-For example: homelessness, health, environment, education, elderly people, etc. Please state as many as you wish.
+(For example: homelessness, health, environment, education or elderly people.
+Please state as many as you wish.)

 - Do you have any contacts who might be relevant or helpful for our pro bono programme, for example, are you a trustee of a charity, do you have contacts from recent volunteering work?